Deploy to the Decentralized Web with IPFS

 00:05:46 - Anthony Campolo

 Okay, cool.
 Yeah, great.
-So a torrent is a system where you have, say, a bunch of people have a movie on their computer that they want to share with others and the movie company does not want them to do that though.
-So if they were to put that movie on a centralized server somewhere, then the company that owns the rights that movie can say, hey, I own this movie.
+So a torrent is a system where, say, a bunch of people have a movie on their computer that they want to share with others, and the movie company does not want them to do that.
+So if they were to put that movie on a centralized server somewhere, then the company that owns the rights to that movie can say, hey, I own this movie.
 You don't.
 You guys shut this computer down.
-But if that movie is broken apart and distributed across 10 different systems, they can't send cease and desist letters to all 10 of those, have them all shut down.
-Especially if one of those computers happens to be in Russia, say so the Pirate Bay and torrents and things like that is an original peer to peer decentralized system that predates all of this stuff.
-But what if we wanted to use that kind of tech for something, I want to say, like more useful, but something a little more practical, let's say
+But if that movie is broken apart and distributed across 10 different systems, they can't send cease-and-desist letters to all 10 of those and have them all shut down, especially if one of those computers happens to be in Russia, say.
+So The Pirate Bay and torrents and things like that are an original peer-to-peer decentralized system that predates all of this stuff.
+But what if we wanted to use that kind of tech for something, I don't want to say more useful, but something a little more practical, let's say?

 00:06:40 - Ben Myers